thoughtgap/scoop/README.md

 ## Configuration File
 Parameters are configured in `config.json`.

-### Hatch Automation
+## Times relative to sun movement
-You can maintain fixed times and times relative to `sunset`, `sunrise`, or any other [suncalc](https://github.com/mourner/suncalc) object like `dusk` or `dawn`.
+For both hatch automation and lighting schedule, you can  maintain fixed times or times relative to `sunset`, `sunrise`, or any other [suncalc](https://github.com/mourner/suncalc) object like `dusk` or `dawn`.
 For relative times to work, location needs to be maintained in `config.json`.
-You always have to specify an offset.
+You always have to specify an offset (if you want something to happen at exactly sunset, use `sunset+0`).

 ```json
 "location": {